philipdaquin/AMAZON-Clone/README.md

 # Amazon-Clone [WIP]
+Left To Do:
-[] Fix Authentication and Fetch Request (Frontend)
+-  Fix Authentication and Fetch Request (Frontend)
-[] Integrate Stripe Payment Service + User Order History [] Deploy to AWS and Use Terraform
+-  Integrate Stripe Payment Service + User Order History
+-  Deploy to AWS and Use Terraform
-[] Refactor REST APIs to GraphQL, ensuring to document this stage
+-  Refactor REST APIs to GraphQL, ensuring to document this stage

 tech stack
 - Yew